mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 ## Credits

-Images and logos not referenced below are owned or created by the developer.
+Images not referenced below are owned or created by the developer.

 ### Media